particle-iot/device-os/docs/build.md

 `make` accepts variable definitions as part of the command invocation

-- `v` - verbose - set to 1 to trigger verbose output.
+- `v` - verbose - set to 1 to trigger verbose output
 - `PLATFORM`/`PLATFORM_ID`: specifies the target platform, either as a name or as an ID.
 - `PRODUCT_ID`: specifies the target product ID.
 - `PRODUCT_FIRMWARE_VERSION`: specifies the firmware version that is sent to the cloud.